 Bait.
 You need to put something on your hook, right?
 Contrary to popular belief, what you have on the end of your hook is not as important as how it is presented to the fish you are trying to catch.
 Before anything, a bait has to look natural.
 Whether it is natural or not is actually secondary.
 Presentation is paramount to type of bait.
 Any type of fresh bait will catch fish if fished correctly.
 Keep this in mind at all times.

 Moving right along, you find yourself in need of some bait for the trip.
 Worry not, the boat does provide bait for you to use.
-Your choices are usually squid, ballyhoo, sardines, thread herring.
+Your choices are usually squid and ballyhoo.

 If you do find the need to add to your bait arsenal, there are several ways to approach the issue.
 It never hurts to have some fresh bait to fish with.
 With dozens of lines in the water, a fresh bait just might strike the fancy of that pool-winning fish.